-This recipe is a must try, and once you do, let me know what you think.
-Did you make any modifications and how did it turn out.
+If you try this recipe, let me know what you think.
+Did you make any modifications to meet your dietary needs?
+How did it turn out?Print

-The most satisfying vegan burger to make at home when you can’t eat many of the plant-based fillers (e.g., legumes, nuts, wheat, etc.) used in vegan burgers served in restaurants.
+The most satisfying vegan burger to make at home when you can’t eat many of the plant-based fillers (e.g., legumes, nuts, wheat, corn, etc.) used in many vegan burgers.
 Could also make the best kid-friendly meatless balls.

 - 1 tbsp ground flax

 - 1 sweet potato, baked (about 3/4 cup)

 - 1/4 cup sunflower seed flour** or pre-soaked raw sunflower seeds*** (or more oats)